-Traditionally, Nevada D.A.s are willing to dismiss bad check cases if the defendant pays back the money.
+Traditionally, Nevada D.A.s are willing to dismiss bad check cases if you pay back the money.
 In some cases, they will set up monthly payment plans.

 4. Can I get the record sealed?

 Yes.
 Dismissed charges can get sealed right away.
-But convictions must remain on the defendant’s record for a period of time before being sealed.
+Though convictions must remain on your record for a period of time before being sealed.
 The length of this wait depends on the conviction:

 Bad check crime in Nevada